-Fuse is most common protection system for electrical circuit system.
-It does not matter how big or small is the circuit system it must gone through a physical fuse protection system.
+Fuse is the most common protection system for an electrical circuit system.
+It does not matter how big or small is the circuit system it must go through a physical fuse protection system.

 Fuse Operation With Design:

-Generally a fuse consists of a replaceable part (Fuse-link) and a fuse holder.
-You may already see several type of fuse during work.
-In this post I will discuss about the principle of fuse operation with design.
+Generally, a fuse consists of a replaceable part (Fuse-link) and a fuse holder.
+You may already see several types of the fuse during work.
+In this post, I will discuss the principle of fuse operation with the design.

 Arc voltage causes the current to fall and once it has fallen to zero then the arcs are extinguished.